 Shopping in Bangkok

-For fans of mega malls, an enture weekend in Bangkok can be spent at Siam Paragon, which is easily accessible by Sky Train (BTS - Siam).
-Other major malls are the Emporium (BTS - Phram Pong), Central World (BTS - Phlern Chit) and MBK (BTS - National Stadium), which are all within a short distance of one another.
+For fans of shopping malls, an entire weekend in Bangkok can be spent at Siam Paragon, which is easily accessible by the BTS Sky Train.
+Other major malls are Iconsiam, CentralWorld and CentralPlaza WestGate.

 Nightlife in Bangkok

 Bangkok comes to life at night, and new arrivals eager to spend a weekend in the city will have no trouble finding a variety of vibrant entertainment venues to pop into.
 Whether expats want to let their hair down and dance the night away or prefer to sip on cocktails at sophisticated rooftop bars, there's something for everyone in Bangkok.
 Sukhumvit is popular with expats and tourists alike, while Royal City Avenue tends to be frequented by a more local crowd.

 Locals in Bangkok are passionate about food.
 It won't be long before expats begin to understand what food means to the locals and to appreciate the amazing variety in Bangkok.
 Whether a streetside noodle dish with homemade broth or a local vendor concocting spicy somtam, a plethora of exciting dishes are available and are both tasty and reasonably priced.

 Naturally, every expat experiences a yearning for different options or something that tastes like home, and Bangkok happily obliges with a host of bars and restaurants offering good quality international dining options, though at much higher prices.

 Dotted around Bangkok are a few green parks which offer residents the chance to enjoy a picnic, paddle around the pond, walk the dog, play with their children, or simply take a break from the rushed pace of city living.